vinayakg04/Convert-JSON-To-Excel/README.md

    node script.js
    ```

-4. The script will process the JSON data and create an Excel file (`output_file.xlsx`) in the same directory.
+4. The script will process the JSON data and create an Excel file (`assignment_output.xlsx`) in the same directory.

 ## File Structure

 - `script.js`: The main script file containing the JSON-to-Excel conversion logic.
 - `input.json`: Placeholder JSON file (replace it with your data).
-- `output_file.xlsx`: The generated Excel file.
+- `assignment_output.xlsx`: The generated Excel file.
 - `node_modules/`: Directory containing Node.js modules and dependencies.
 - `package.json` and `package-lock.json`: Node.js project configuration files.